2-satisfiability: Problem representations

-The 2-satisfiability problem is to find a truth assignment to these variables that makes the whole formula true.
+The 2-satisfiability problem is to find a truth assignment to the variables of a formula in this form that makes the whole formula true.
 Such an assignment chooses whether to make each of the variables true or false, so that at least one literal in every clause becomes true.
 For the expression shown above, one possible satisfying assignment is the one that sets all seven of the variables to true.
 Every clause has at least one non-negated variable, so this assignment satisfies every clause.
 There are also 15 other ways of setting all the variables so that the formula becomes true.
 Therefore, the 2-satisfiability instance represented by this expression is satisfiable.

 Formulas in this form are known as 2-CNF formulas.
 The "2" in this name stands for the number of literals per clause, and "CNF" stands for conjunctive normal form, a type of Boolean expression in the form of a conjunction of disjunctions.
 They are also called Krom formulas, after the work of UC Davis mathematician Melven R. Krom, whose 1967 paper was one of the earliest works on the 2-satisfiability problem.

 Each clause in a 2-CNF formula is logically equivalent to an implication from one variable or negated variable to the other.
 For example, the second clause in the example may be written in any of three equivalent ways: